"Elevated Messy" (w/ Rachel Sennott)

 We'll bring her in.

-She didn't confirm her just now.
+She can confirm her just now.

 This is

-a former guest of the show, but we've had, this is her first time in person with her, which feels so insane, wild, and more.
+a former guest of the show, but we've had, this is her first time in person with her.
+Which feels so insane, wild, and more.

 Everyone, please.
 Let's go.